Construction Updates

 Hoboken Water Level Monitoring and Alerts System Sensors

 The City of Hoboken has contracted with Divirod to install water level monitoring sensors on the utility pole at the northeast corner of the intersection of 9th Street and Madison Street and on the light pole at the end of the pier at Sinatra Park.
+No work activities or traffic management are scheduled for the week of Monday, May 20.

 No items found.